FlavScents AInsights Entry: Methyl Anthranilate (CAS: 134-20-3)

 3. Natural Occurrence & Formation

-Methyl anthranilate naturally occurs in various fruits and flowers, including grapes, oranges, and jasmine.
-It is biosynthesized in plants through the shikimate pathway, where it serves as a volatile compound contributing to the plant's aroma profile.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, depending on its extraction method.
+Methyl anthranilate naturally occurs in various fruits, including grapes, strawberries, and oranges.
+It is also found in certain flowers like jasmine and tuberose.
+The compound can be biosynthesized in plants through the shikimate pathway, where it serves as a volatile compound for attracting pollinators.
+Its presence in natural sources qualifies it for "natural flavor" designation under certain regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs